kylestarr/cropSwitchScreenshots/README.md

 # cropSwitchScreenshots
-Crops all images in current working directory to remove side bars added to 4:3 games by Switch
+A Python script that crops all images in current working directory to remove Nintendo Switch UI from 4:3 games

 ## How to use